LucasDelfino92/morrowindsharp/mw2.md

 ## Morrowind Code Patch

-We have installed the Morrowind Code Patch in the **Setup** page.
-However, certain mods installed in this guide require specific instructions to work as intended, which is why we will be reinstalling the MCP.
+We installed the Morrowind Code Patch in the **Setup** page.
+However, certain mods installed in this guide require specific patches to work as intended.

-Please note that you don't need to reinstall all options from scratch: the Morrowind Code Patch **remembers your previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.
+Note that the Morrowind Code Patch **remembers** your **previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.

 - (Game mechanics) Healthy appetite
   - Eating ingredients always succeeds, giving its first effect and skill advancement. **BTB's Game Improvements** removes the skill gain for consuming ingredients, and **Controlled Consumption (MMC Edit)** prevents you from spamming their consumption for overpowered effects.